Long queues greet Apple's iPhone 5 in Sydney

-SYDNEY/SAN FRANCISCO (Reuters) - Apple Inc’s iPhone 5 hit stores around the globe on Friday, with fans snapping up the device that is expected to fuel a huge holiday quarter for the consumer giant.
+SYDNEY/SAN FRANCISCO, Sept 21 (Reuters) - Apple Inc’s iPhone 5 hit stores around the globe on Friday, with fans snapping up the device that is expected to fuel a huge holiday quarter for the consumer giant.

 The new phone -- which was unveiled last week -- went on sale first in Australia when stores there opened at 8.00 a.m. local time (2200 GMT, Thursday).